quotekio/quotek-core/sdk/doxygen/breathe/source/firstcode.rst

 ============

-The following section will get you started width the Quotek SDK with a very simple code, WHich will print a string along with the SDK version.
+The following section will get you started width the Quotek SDK with a very simple code, Which will print a string along with the SDK version.
 This will both make a first contact with the SDK, and also ensure that your toolchain is working correctly with our SDK.

 Let's begin